konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 #### [Optional] 6.
 Use Flower to monitor tasks

 [Flower](https://flower.readthedocs.io/en/latest/screenshots.html) can be used a task monitoring tool.
-Flower will be only accessible for Konfuzio superusers.
-Flower is part of the Konfuzio Server Docker Image.
+Flower will be only accessible for Konfuzio superusers and is part of the Konfuzio Server Docker Image.

 ```
 `docker run --name flower -d --add-host=host:10.0.0.1 \`